Hero image

 (0)

 A really clear 30 slide powerpoint that takes students step-by-step through the unseen poetry questions of the Eduqas exam board.
-It uses two lovely, accessible poems that deal with ideas of grief and death.
-The first half of the powerpoint tackles the single poem using ‘Do Not Stand by My Grave and Weep’ by Mary Elizabeth Frye and includes a sample top mark answer.
-The second half then helps students develop the skills to compare the poems, using ‘Do Not Go Gentle into that Good Night’ by Dylan Thomas.
+It uses two lovely, accessible poems that deal with the relationships between a child and an older person.
+The first half of the powerpoint tackles the single poem using ‘Follower’ by Seamus Heaney’ and includes a sample top mark answer.
+The second half then helps students develop the skills to compare the poems, using ‘Climbing My Grandfather’ by Andrew Waterhouse.
 Again, there is a sample top mark answer.
 I have used this powerpoint many times with my students and it works really well.
 With a little adaptation (just cutting down the sample comparison answer), it can easily be used for the AQA unseen poetry question.
-Poems not included but easily available with an online search.
+Poems not included.

 MsLarkinsResourcesMsLarkinsResources